 - 50,000 FlexPoints = Up to $1,000 ticket value

-- Annual Bonus: Every year you spend $24k (that’s an average of $2k per month) you will receive a bonus of 3,500 FlexPoints.
+- Annual Bonus: With the Visa Signature version, every year you spend $24,000 (that’s an average of $2,000 per month) you will receive a bonus of 3,500 FlexPoints.
 US Bank will let you redeem those to offset the $49 annual fee.
-So in other words, if you spend at least $24k per year this credit card can basically be free for you.
+So if you spend at least $24,000 per year, this credit card can basically be free for you.
 But since the fee is already waived year one you get to keep all those points to yourself.

-- $25 airline allowance with each award ticket: Obviously they added this benefit to compete with the free first checked bag benefit found on a few airline cards.
-You get this $25 allowance towards your ticket, even if you choose not to use it for a checked bag.
+- $25 airline allowance with each award ticket: Obviously they added this benefit to compete with the free-first-checked-bag benefit found on airline cards.

-- You still can earn frequent flyer miles: With most airline cards, you don’t earn miles on award flights.
-Guess what?
-With the FlexPerks Travel Rewards, your award flight is no different than a regular purchase in the eyes of an airline.
+- You still can earn frequent flier miles: With most airline cards, you don’t earn miles on award flights.
+But with the FlexPerks Travel Rewards, your award flight is no different than a regular purchase in the eyes of an airline.
 So you can still use your frequent flyer account to earn miles on those flights.

-- No blackout dates or redemption fees: Obviously if you buy a ticket last minute it will probably cost more (and therefore require more points) but at least you have the ability to redeem for any ticket, whenever you want.
+- No blackout dates or redemption fees: If you buy a ticket last minute it will probably cost more (and therefore require more points) but at least you have the ability to redeem for any ticket whenever you want.